 A working Azure AD tenant with Azure AD Premium or trial license enabled.
 If needed, create one for free.

 An account with Conditional Access administrator privileges.

-A non-administrator user with a password you know, such as testuser.
+A test user (non-administrator) that allows you to verify policies work as expected before you impact real users.
 If you need to create a user, see Quickstart: Add new users to Azure Active Directory.

 A group that the non-administrator user is a member of.
 If you need to create a group, see Create a group and add members in Azure Active Directory.

 Understand Conditional Access policy components

 Policies answer questions about who should access your resources, what resources they should access, and under what conditions.
 Policies can be designed to grant access, limit access with session controls, or to block access.
 You build a Conditional Access policy by defining the if-then statements: If an assignment is met, then apply the access controls.

 Here are some common questions about Assignments and Access Controls.
 Document the answers to questions for each policy before building it out.

 Which users, groups, directory roles and workload identities will be included in or excluded from the policy?